russellvaughan/CV/README.md

 During the course, supplmentary to the coursework I also complete the following additional learning resources:

 -The Well Grounded Rubyist, David A. Black.
 -Lynda -Ruby Essential Training, Kevin Skoglund.
--Lynda -RSpec Testing Framework with Ruby, Kevin Skoglund..
+-Lynda -RSpec Testing Framework with Ruby, Kevin Skoglund.
 -Lynda - Up and Running with AngularJS,  Ray Villalobo.

 #### British Columbia Institute of Technology (September 2000 to May 2002)